-Skyrora hires US Air Force veteran as COO – Daily Business
+Skyrora hires former Musk high flyer as COO – Daily Business

 Space engineering

-Skyrora hires US Air Force veteran as COO
+Skyrora hires former Musk high flyer as COO

-Rocket company Skyrora has appointed Lee Rosen, a retired US Air Force colonel, as chief operations officer.
+Rocket company Skyrora has hired a former high flyer with Elon Musk’s SpaceX company as chief operations officer.

-Col Rosen, who is also a former VP at SpaceX, is a veteran of more than 150 missions, and will apply his extensive operational expertise to help Edinburgh-based Skyrora become the first UK company to launch from British soil.
+Lee Rosen, a retired US Air Force colonel and former VP at SpaceX, is a veteran of more than 150 missions, and will apply his extensive operational expertise to help Edinburgh-based Skyrora become the first UK company to launch from British soil.

 Skyrora is aiming for 16 launches per year from the Saxavord launch complex in the Shetland Islands alone by 2030.